FLA-Official/FLA-Official/README.md

 ## 🚀 Projects

+- 🔹 **Ecommerce**
+ Bacjedb using Go with REST API
 - 🔹 **TodoList (Jira-style Task Manager)**
   Full-stack app using React + Go with REST API

 - 🔹 More projects coming soon...